I have a PhD in South Asian Studies from King’s College London.

 Over the past few years, my research has broadly covered how rising powers like China and India have been interacting with the international order by mapping and explaining their engagement in specific issue areas, like health, energy and finance.
 Some of the writings under this thread have appeared in Global Policy, Global Health Governance and Policy and Society and in edited volumes from Routledge and Oxford University Press.
 Also, I was one of the co-authors of a UNDP China policy report in 2013 that mapped and outlined China’s current role in various multilateral institutions and their interests across the global governance landscape.

-I hold an Honours B.A. in Public Policy and Politics from the University of Toronto and an M.A. in International Development Studies from the Institute of Social Studies in The Hague, Netherlands.
+I hold an Honours B.A. in Public Policy and Politics from the University of Toronto and M.A. in International Development Studies from the Institute of Social Studies in The Hague, Netherlands.